 The concept can be applied to a huge range of manufacturing industries, including fashion and technology – and it’s at the heart of our reduce, reuse, reboxed model.

 Stuff.
 We love it.
 And our love for it is encouraged by big corporations whose aim is to convince us that we need more of it.
 From giant boards in public spaces to the screens we stare out, we’re almost constantly exposed to a slew of advertising battering us into buying a state-of-the-art dog brush or groundbreaking toaster (how groundbreaking can a toaster really be?
 Just one that goes beyond warming the bread but stops short of cremating it would be good).

-In 2020 alone, despite the coronavirus pandemic and lockdown, the UK managed to rack up a whopping £403 billion in retail sales.
+In 2022 alone, the UK managed to rack up a whopping £441 billion in retail sales.
 This, ladies and gentlemen, is thanks in part to our linear economy and the take, make, waste mindset in which we buy, buy, buy – then throw it away only to basically buy the same thing again.

 The rise of the fast fashion highlights how extreme the take, make, waste mindset has become in recent years.
 Take these findings from the World Economic Forum (WEF):

 In the last 15 years the [fashion] industry has doubled production, while the time clothing is worn before it is thrown away has fallen by around 40%.
 When it is thrown away, 73% will be burned or buried in landfill.
 What does get collected for recycling – around 12% – will likely end up being shredded and used to stuff mattresses, or made into insulation or cleaning cloths.
 Less than 1% of what is collected will be used to make new clothing.